 As of late 2019, significant data results allowed very clear Action Plans to be developed.
 These were being implemented through the 2019-2020 heating season with the potential for 5-22% savings for individual boiler systems.
 At the same time, training support for boiler Operators and related personnel was provided in order to upgrade the skills set of the Operators.
 The data and training results will be disseminated from late 2019 through 2020 to a wider audience of other boiler system clients-Operators, boiler specifiers and others.

 Optiwood team workshop.

 South East Wood Fuels estimates that as many as 25% of the UK’s 30,000 biomass boilers (non-domestic and domestic) are operating at lower efficiencies than they could be.

 This reflects a mixture of poor initial design, inappropriate and low quality fuel, and poor maintenance.
 The latter can sometimes lead to boilers operating at 10-15% below their potential performance.
 A similar situation has arisen in France.

 SEWF along with three French partners – AILE, Pays de Fougeres and Department Ille-et-Vilaines – are working together in a 2-year project ending in mid-2020 to improve this situation.
 It has involved data monitoring 12 Pilot Projects (5 in the UK, 7 in France) to assess the true performance of the biomass boiler systems.
 This has utilised innovative and cost-effective data loggers and analysers to assess flow and return temperatures, flue temperatures, Oxygen levels, and overall system efficiencies.
-Data has been collected since late 2018 and throughout 2019 to date.
-The results have highlighted a wide range of issues and problems.

 After meetings with clients, and some training sessions, an Action Plan has been drawn up for each of the Projects with targets savings of between 4% and 20%.